Financial-Times/origami-codedocs/RUNBOOK.md

 ## Release Details

 To release merge to the master branch.
-CircleCI will run tests and deploy changes to AWS and update the Fastly service if needed.
+CI will run tests and deploy changes to AWS and update the Fastly service if needed.

 ## Key Management Details